-PennyMac Corp. and its affiliates (collectively, "PennyMac", "we," "us," "our") is committed to protecting the privacy of our customers and visitors (collectively, "you") when using PennyMac"s websites, mobile applications, or accounts that PennyMac operates on social media sites, and any other online interactions you may have with PennyMac.
+PennyMac Corp. and its affiliates (collectively, "PennyMac", "we," "us," "our") are committed to protecting the privacy of our customers and visitors (collectively, “you”) when using PennyMac’s websites, mobile applications, or accounts that PennyMac operates on social media sites, and any other online interactions you may have with PennyMac.

 How Is This Information Used?

 We may use your information in accordance with applicable laws, such as:

 - Providing customer support, processing transactions, and responding to your inquiries;

 - Sending you important information and updates regarding sites, products and services;